 Modern Indonesian and Cocktails

 Modern Indonesian in a beautiful space, a restaurant I visit every time I’m in Bali.
-The food is designed for communal dining, order a few things amongst yourselves, gravy based dishes often have stronger flavors and its best enjoyed over some rice.
+The food is designed for communal dining, order a few things amongst yourselves, gravy based dishes often have stronger flavors and it’s best enjoyed over some rice.
 Merah Putih is perfect for date nights and celebrations.
-The bar carries one of Bali’s finest cocktail scenes too. @merahputihbali
+The bar carries one of Bali’s finer cocktail scenes too. @merahputihbali